-Canada needs immigration to address labour shortages, support an aging population and to enrich the society.
+Canada needs immigration to address labour shortages, support an aging population, and to enrich society.
 The country promotes an immigrant-friendly policy and has made it easier to apply for visas.

 Apart from the ease of immigration and a warm welcome, what makes Canada a good place to live?

-Read on to find out why Canada is a great place to live, in alphabetical order.
+Read on to find out why Canada is a great place to live.

-The most famous Canadian beach is probably the Long Beach on Vancouver Island.
-But you don’t have to be on the seaside to find beautiful sandy beaches.
-Many of the lakes have their own sandy beaches, so you will be spoilt for choice.
+The most famous Canadian beach is probably Long Beach on Vancouver Island.
+But you don’t have to be at the seaside to find beautiful sandy beaches.
+Many of the lakes have their sandy beaches, so you will be spoilt for choice.